MarufZak/study-logs/linux-command-line/README.md

 2. Red Hat style - `.rpm`, used by Red Hat Enterprise Linux, Fedora, CentOS, and others.

 Usually package intended for one packaging system is not compatible on another.

+Basic unit of package management is package, which includes source program files, its metadata, and some pre/post scripts before/after installation.

+Package that distribution supplies is compiled by `package maintainer`, a person who pulled source code, optionally modified so it works well with the distribution, and mainains it.
+This person is often an employee of distribution vendor.
+The package is pulled from `upstream provider` - code owner.

+Distributions have central repositories where the packages are installed from.
+These repositories have different stages, for example testing, development, each containing respective packages that are being tested and being developed.

+Distributions have also related third-party repositories, not maintained by them, because of patent, legal issues, or just because of quality standards.
+To install them including them in package management system conifgs is required.

+Packages have some shared routines for doing some basic tasks.
+It's called packages have dependencies.
+When installing a package, package manager makes sure the shared depenencies (libraries) are installed too.